roooms/ptfe/gcp/README.md

-# PTFE resource provisioner and software installer - GCP
+# PTFE resource provisioner - GCP

 Provisions the necessary GCP resources for each PTFE installation type.